Hamish Mahaddie: Training crews at Kinloss

 After surviving his first tour in July 1940 Mahaddie was assigned officer instructor at RAF Kinloss in Scotland.
 He served with No. 19 Operational Training Unit RAF, still flying the Whitely.
 The goal at Kinloss was to take pilots, navigators, wireless operators, bombardiers and air-gunners, all arriving from their respective basic training stations, and sort themselves out into crews of five, before starting their 12 to 14 weeks course of operational training.
 Mahaddie worked to meld them together into functioning crews.
 He proved to be excellent at training crews, and over the next two years he rose to the rank of squadron leader.
 Frustrated in no longer flying combat missions, pilots who returned to visit whom he had trained gave him the sense that things in the operational squadrons had changed since he had last been flying ops.
-For his service at Kinloss he was awarded the Air Force Cross (AFC), a non-combat award that Mahaddie sarcastically referred to it as his "Avoiding Flak Cross."
+For his service at Kinloss he was awarded the Air Force Cross (AFC), a non-combat award that Mahaddie sarcastically referred to as his "Avoiding Flak Cross."